 PLAN TO INTEGRATE RESEARCH AND EDUCATION:

 Cross-training of Biologists and Computer Scientist in Systems Biology.
 We accomplish this goal in several ways.
 R-boot camp: Each year, Dr. Katari (a computer scientist with a PhD in Genetics) teaches an R-boot camp (weekly during the Fall semester), to train the Biologists in using R to analyze genomic data.
 This consists of a group of biologists at all levels from students to professors.
 Recent “students” have included faculty on sabbatical Mary Lou Guerinot and Rob McClung of Dartmouth.
 As a complement, Computer Scientists are taught Biology through a Molecular & Cell Biology Class (taught by Dr. Coruzzi) and during the weekly joint lab meetings between the Coruzzi Lab ( NYU Biology) and NYU Courant (Shasha and Tranchina Labs).
 This is in additional to formal courses taught at NYU’s Center for Genomics & Systems Biology: G23.1128 Systems Biology; G23.1130 Applied Genomics & Network Modeling; G23.1127 Bioinformatics & Genomes.
 Graduate students are co-advised by a Biology and Computer Science faculty: In the last year, we have trained two PhD students, two interns and two MS students from Courant in this environment.
 For a complete listing of students trained in the past 4.5 years, see Education and Training section in Results from Prior support.
 Computational students will be involved in constructing the pipeline and making it perform through the use of parallelization.
 Such students will also help develop and optimize machine-learning algorithms for network inference.
+[Don’t forget your intel winner]

 PLAN TO INTEGRATE DIVERSITY: We are committed to training scientists at the graduate and postdoctoral levels across diversity.
 Students trained as part of the parent NSF grant include Hispanic and African-American scientists.
 Damion Nero an African American PhD student, has written programs contributing to the Virtual Plant project.
 Roberto Jimenez (Systems Admin) associated with this project is of Hispanic origin as is our collaborator Rodrigo Gutierrez.
 Unusual for a computational grant, we have numerous female scientists are associated with this project: Coruzzi (co-PI); Rebecca Davidson (Programmer); Varuni Prabhakar (UG Programmer); Ana Arroja (MS); Ranjita Iyer (MS Courant).